mskaryszewski/kids-gym-server/README.md

 The structure of the application is as follows:
 -  kids-gym-entities - EJB entities to be persisted in a DB, they are exposed by DAO.
 It is advisable not to use DAO directly, we should use a dedicated service:
 	- Example:
-		- Person (entity) accessed by PersonDAO implementing interface with save(), get(), update() methods
+		- Child (entity) accessed by ChildDAO implementing interface with save(), get(), update() methods
-		- PersonDAO is accessed by PersonBean implementing RemotePerson interface
+		- ChildDAO is accessed by ChildBean implementing RemoteChild interface
 	- ApplicationServer is responsible for establishing a connection to a DB.
 In my case it is defined in jboss configuration file.
 - kids-gym-ejb which defines EJB which perform operations on entities and implement business logic
 - kids-gym-library contains all common logic used by other modules, like StringUtils, logging, guava dependency etc